Field-Robotics-Lab/dave/urdf/scripts/mesh_distortion/README.md

 This will execute the script with the command line arguments defined in `sys.argv` and export the result to file.

+## Tips

+- Collision geometry

+  When using the mesh with a physics engine, for example by way of an SDF file to be loaded into Gazebo, note that it is usually not a good idea to use the visual mesh for collision, because of the high polygon count.
+  Typically, a simple primitive is used for collision, which makes computations much faster.

+  However, if the goal is to have mesh deformation affect physical interactions like manipulation, using a simple primitive would defeat the purpose.
+  In that case, a good compromise is to optimize (for example, using the Decimate modifier in Blender) the visual mesh down to a fraction of its polygon count, and use the optimized mesh for collision.
+  There will be mismatches between collision and visual geometry, but collision computations would be much faster.

 ## Known issues

 - Blender sometimes does not export the texture back to a COLLADA file